 - a.
-Medical Providers: Psychiatrist, NP, CNS, or PA
+Physician

 - b.
 Licensed Clinical Psychologist

 - c.
 Licensed Clinical Social Worker

 - d.
 Licensed Marriage and Family Therapist

 - e.
-Licensed Professional Clinical Counselor
+Registered Nurse

-- Can function as a "Head of Service" on agency application; - · Can authorize services as directed by BHCS; - Can conduct comprehensive assessments and provide a diagnosis without co-signature.
+- Can function as a "Head of Service" on agency application; - Can authorize services as directed by BHCS; - Can conduct comprehensive assessments and provide a diagnosis without co-signature.
 (Note re.
 RN Staff: In order to provide a diagnosis without co-signature, RN staff must possess a Masters degree in Psychiatric or Public Health Nursing and two years of nursing experience in a mental health setting.
-Additional post-baccalaureate nursing experience in a mental health setting may be substituted on a year-for-year basis for the educational requirement.) - Can co-sign the work of other staff members, within their scope of practice; and - Can provide all service categories within their scope of practice.
+Additional post-baccalaureate nursing experience in a mental health setting may be substituted on a year-for-year basis for the educational requirement.) - Can co-sign the work of other staff members, within their scope of practice; and

+Can provide all service categories within their scope of practice.